7 Myths About Suicide

 Myth #5: If You Try to Protect Someone by Taking Away His Method, He’ll Just Find Another Way to Kill Himself

 Fact: Prevention works.
 Speaking of the Golden Gate Bridge, the iconic orange span is the #1 suicide location in the Western hemisphere.
-This June, a decision was (finally!) made to build a 20-foot-wide steel net to deter jumpers, of whom there were 46 last year alone.
+In 2017, 39 people jumped from the bridge.
+However, plans have been approved for a $200 million suicide barrier, due for completion in 2021.

 Doubters might say that future jumpers will just go elsewhere.
 Not so: a 2013 meta-analysis analyzed data from 22 previous studies to see what happens when protective structures like safety nets or fences are built on bridges, viaducts, and cliffs.
 The result?
 While there was an increase of suicides at nearby structures without nets, the overall suicide numbers dropped by almost a third.